Russia, U.S. to seek "creative" Syria solution - envoy

 RUSSIAN AND CHINESE OPPOSITION

-The Dublin talks came ahead of a meeting of the Western-backed "Friends of Syria" group in Marrakech next Wednesday which is expected to boost support for anti-Assad forces, and could see the United States recognising a new rebel council as the legitimate representative of the Syrian people.
+The Dublin talks come ahead of a meeting of the Western-backed "Friends of Syria" group in Marrakech next week which is expected to boost support for anti-Assad forces.

 The rebels have made advances across Syria in recent weeks and fighting raged on Wednesday in an arc of suburbs on the eastern outskirts of Damascus.